Nitchbit/Remote-Machine-Monitor/SystemMonitor/Client/README.md

 cAdvisor is the tool that expose the metrics on the 8080 port by default.
 To start cAdvisor service do as follows:
-- open a terminal in the docker_test folder;
+- open a terminal in the Docker folder;
 - execute the command: ```make up_cAdvisor```;
 - if the whole procedure ends without errors you can see cAdvisor service on http://localhost:8080;
 - to end the execution of cAdvisor service execute the command: ```make down_cAdvisor```;